US STOCKS-S&P 500, Nasdaq fall as high-flying tech stocks slide

 By Shashank Nayar and Medha Singh

-March 3 (Reuters) - Wall Street's major indexes dropped on Wednesday, weighed down by technology stocks as investors unwound positions in high-flying shares and pivoted to sectors that are likely to benefit from an economic reopening on hopes of swift vaccinations.
+March 3 (Reuters) - The S&P 500 and the Nasdaq fell on Wednesday as investors sold off high-flying technology shares and pivoted to sectors more likely to benefit from an economic recovery on the back of more fiscal stimulus and vaccination programs.

+Energy .SPNY, financial .SPSY and industrial .SPLRCI stocks gained between 0.7% and 2.5%.
+The remaining eight S&P sectors declined.

-The Russell 1000 value index .RLV, which is heavily weighted toward cyclical sectors, rose 0.4%, while its growth index .RLG, comprising large tech companies, fell 0.8%.
+The Russell 1000 value index .RLV, which leans heavily on economy-linked sectors, rose 0.5%, while its growth index .RLG, comprising large tech companies, fell 1.3%.

-The report "is a reminder that we're still battling the effects of the pandemic," said Mike Loewengart, managing director of investment strategy at E*TRADE Financial.

-"In the backdrop we have the promise of a widely vaccinated population in pretty short order, stimulus relief making moves in Congress, and the Fed's ultra-accommodative stance."
+Another report showed U.S. services industry activity unexpectedly slowed in February amid winter storms, while a measure of prices paid by companies for inputs surged to the highest level in nearly 12-1/2 years.

+"We are in a bit of a tug of war situation right now with investors looking to digest the significant uptrend we have seen over the past few months while also mulling over inflation risks as bond yields continue to rise," said Michael Stritch, chief investment officer at BMO Wealth Management.

 The U.S. 10-year Treasury yield US10YT=RR ticked up to 1.48%, pressuring areas of the market with high valuations.
-It was still off last week's peak of above 1.61%.
+It was still off last week's peak of above 1.61% that roiled stock markets as investors bet on rising inflation.

+"There is a definite headwind for equity markets if yields go above the 1.5% level with most investors keeping an eye on the pace of yield growth," said Stritch.

 Earlier, S&P futures had risen as much as 0.8% as President Joe Biden said that the United States will have enough COVID-19 vaccine for every American adult by the end of May.